metrico/urleng/README.md

-# Decentralized URL Engine for ClickHouse (website)
+# Decentralized URL Engine for ClickHouse

-Cloudflare Worker serving a decentralized, stateful, serverless URL Engine platform for ClickHouse.
+Cloudflare + Deta Worker serving a decentralized, stateful, serverless URL Engine platform for ClickHouse.

 #### About